camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 # Required Setup for JBoss

-This section explains how to perfom the required setup steps for JBoss Application Server.
+This section explains how to perform the required setup steps for JBoss Application Server.

-First, you need to [download the Camunda jboss distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).
+First, you need to [download the Camunda JBoss distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).

 ## Adjust the Configuration